• Go to app

 The high-speed Korea Train eXpress bullet train, better known as the KTX train, offers a swift and efficient way to travel from Seoul to Busan, transforming what was once a lengthy trip into a short travel time of under 2.5 hours.

-Getting tickets for the KTX Seoul-Busan route
+Getting tickets for the KTX Seoul to Busan Train

 KTX offers a range of ticket prices depending on a few factors.
-The biggest influence is distance, with longer journeys naturally costing more, so you can expect to pay between US$46 to US$70 for an economy class seat for the Seoul to Busan route.
+The biggest influence is distance, with longer journeys naturally costing more, so you can expect to pay between US$43 to US$70 for an economy class seat for the Seoul to Busan route.

-To save on ticket fare, you can opt to get the Korea Rail Pass (KORAIL PASS) that offers unlimited train rides and the flexibility of scheduling – select from 2 to 5 days validity – to roam the country at will.
+If you're planning to explore more of Korea or making a round trip between Seoul and Busan, you should get the Korea Rail Pass (KORAIL PASS) that offers unlimited train rides and the flexibility of scheduling – select from 2 to 5 days validity – to roam the country at will.
 This pass also removes the requirement of a physical ticket, streamlining boarding procedures so that you can travel at ease across South Korea.

 KTX Exclusive Combos